Assume Positive Intent: Understanding a Younger Generation

 This didn’t look good.

-Among the responses: he looks self-involved, he’s being selfish and he’s clearly lazy.
-Someone said they could tell he was a typical, unmotivated teenager, and that they would never hire him.
+Among the responses were: he looks self-involved, he’s being selfish and he’s clearly lazy.
+Someone said they could tell he was a typical, unmotivated teenager and that they would never hire him.
 Some even judged my parenting skills.

 Here is what really happened when I walked into our family room and saw that scene.

-“I’m designing a skateboard for my sister for her birthday,” was his reply.
+“I’m designing a skateboard for my sister’s birthday,” was his reply.

 Self-involved?
 Not so much.